West Side Story is so famous that people sometimes forget how strange it was.

 Those are the credits.
 The question is why this particular team produced something so enduring.

-The show's Jewishness is real, but it is not a slogan
+The show's Jewishness is concrete, but it is not a slogan

 The weakest way to talk about West Side Story is simply to count Jews and stop.